lazd/lazd.github.io/source/posts/Gamepad enhancements in yquake2.md

 I set about adding a new menu in the yquake2 UI to enable customizing yaw, pitch, forward, side, and up sensitivity -- and of course, expo.
 I also took the opportunity to move the haptic controls to the same submenu, bringing everything together in one place.

-In old game engines, this usually involves manually laying out the location of controls -- there's no layout system, so you increment a variable like `y` to store where the next control in the UI is drawn.
-Though it's no flexbox, this gets the job done, and after a little tinkering, I got a nice menu system in place.
+In old game engines, this usually involves manually calculating the position of controls -- there's no layout system, so you increment a variable like `y` to store where the next control in the UI is drawn.
+It's no flexbox, but it gets the job done, and after a little tinkering, I got a nice menu system in place:

 <figure>
   <img src="images/yquake2-menu.jpg" alt='yquake2 "customize joystick" menu'>